weismanm12/movies-analysis/README.md

 - **movie_genres**: Mapping table between movies and genres table identifying all genres a movie has.
 ---
 ## Creating PostgreSQL database and Loading Cleaned Data

+After the raw data was thoroughly cleaned and transformed, a PostgreSQL database called `movies` was created for storage.
+To view the SQL code, view the [database creation script[(database_creation_script.sql).
+The cleaned data was then loaded into the movies database via sqlalchemy.
+See the this process in the [data loading notebook](data_loading.ipynb).

 ---
 ## Analyzing Movies Database via SQL and Python